 Over the last few years, the Magazine Center for Wellness has participated in research surrounding the use of EDTA chelation for patients with cardiovascular problems.
 These problems include past heart attacks and advanced coronary disease which may make the patient physically ineligible for cardiovascular surgery.
-EDTA Chelation therapy also provides an option for patients who choose not to undergo cardiac surgical procedures.
+EDTA Chelation therapy has also been and is being examined as an option for patients who do not want to undergo cardiac surgical procedures.

 This mixture serves to chelate, or bind, toxic heavy metals, calcium and free radicals in blood vessel walls, which are then excreted in the urine.
 As a result, blood vessels become more pliable and circulation improves, which leads to the reduction or elimination of chest pain and other symptoms of vascular disease.
 Patients who have completed a course of chelation therapy often notice an improvement in energy and well-being, and are often able to reduce or eliminate their need for medication.

 We have offered this treatment for more than 30 years.
 In 2012 the Magaziner Center for Wellness was chosen to participate in a study through the National Institutes of Health to test the effectiveness of EDTA chelation in patients suffering from heart disease.
 The study was called TACT, The Trial to Assess Chelation Therapy.(1)